FabianAlvaradoDonoso/adventofcode/2023/README.md

-                        Optional, create additional test files --skip-test           Optional, skipping tests --benchmark           Optional, benchmarking the code, and also skipping tests --submit              Optional, submit your answer to AoC
+                        Optional, create additional test files --skip-test           Optional, skipping tests --benchmark           Optional, benchmarking the code, and also skipping tests --submit              Optional, submit your answer to AoC.
+It is required to complete information in the .env file.
 ```